 To graduate from Northpoint College with any of the above programs the student must complete the last 30 hours of study in residence at Northpoint College.
+Exceptions may apply for students who earned credits at Northpoint Bible College GR.

 Graduation Ceremony Participation